 An offer of admission will be valid for 12 months.
 Applicants denied admission may reapply after 180 days.

-Students will be admitted on a quarterly basis with start dates on the 3rd Thursday in January, April, August, and October, pending available seats.
+Students will be admitted on a biannual basis with start dates occurring twice a year.
+Students must adhere to all necessary deadlines for application and admittance.